- Called to Active Duty or Other Military Orders

 - Be sure to log out of UAOnline when you are done.

 If the class is a late-start class, or you are making changes after the last day of registration and fee payment, you will need to make changes using a form.
-Complete an add/drop form (.pdf) and bring it to the Office of the Registrar or email the completed form with any required signatures to us at firstname.lastname@example.org.
+Complete an add/drop form (.pdf) and email the completed form with any required signatures to us at firstname.lastname@example.org.

 - After the last day of registration, the instructor's signature will be required for any additions if you are a degree student.